Academic Affairs Policies & Procedures

 Purpose

 This policy establishes uniform guidelines for the placement of students in entry-level, college-level courses in mathematics and English.
-It is designed to:
+It is designed to:- Increase the number of students who can access and successfully complete a gateway mathematics course and/or English course;

-• Increase the retention and graduation rates of college students; and
+- Increase the retention and graduation rates of college students; and

-• Remove systemic barriers to equitable access and outcomes for Louisiana’s students.
+- Remove systemic barriers to equitable access and outcomes for Louisiana’s students.

 This policy is effective for mathematics courses beginning in the fall 2023 semester and for English courses beginning in the fall 2024 semester.
 However, any or all aspects of the policy may be implemented immediately.